Debts that bankruptcy covers

 Business Debtline (BDL) is a charity which offers free, impartial and confidential advice to businesses in financial difficulty in the UK both on its website and by a helpline.

-- Rent arrears for the place where you live - these will be included in a bankruptcy order but your landlord could still take action to evict you.
+If you have rent arrears for your home, they'll be included in a bankruptcy order but your landlord could still take action to evict you.
 It’s important that you make a plan to pay your rent arrears after bankruptcy if you want to keep your tenancy.

 If you're trying to cut your spending or are having trouble keeping up with payments, see our advice on getting help with bills.
 Use our budgeting tool to see exactly where your money goes each month.